nom-app/create-nom-app/docs/docs/contributing-docker-services.md

 > have the Menlo for Powerline font installed locally on your system.
 >
 > ```yaml
+> # recording.yml
 > config:
+>   ...
 >   fontFamily: "Menlo for Powerline"
->   ...
-> records:
->    ...
 > ```

 ## Docs Docusaurus